 Grooming

-English Setter puppies and adults are relatively low-maintenance when it comes to grooming.
+English Setter puppies and adults require minimal grooming.
 Use a soft-bristled brush and metal comb to keep their coat smooth and silky.

 Origins

-These Laverack and Llewellin types are now considered the field type and show type English Setters, respectively.
+The breed now splits into two types: Laverack and Llewellin, which are the field type and show type English Setters, respectively.

 Other Considerations

-● English Setters can become very vocal when they get bored.
+● English Setters may become very vocal when bored.

-● Crate training is recommended since the English Setter can sometimes be difficult to housetrain.
+● Crate training is recommended as English Setters can be challenging to housetrain.

-● English Setters are born solid white and develop their spots, much like Dalmatians.
+● English Setters are born solid white and develop their spots later, similar to Dalmatians.

 How can I take good care of my English Setter?